asidko/simple-spot-signalling-service/README.md

 1. **Initialization**: Load config, fetch data, calculate zones
 2. **Monitoring**: Check price at intervals, compare to zones, emit signals
    - Price is checked at the frequency defined by `checkFrequency`
-3. **Manual Recalculation**: User explicitly requests zone recalculation when appropriate
+3. **Manual Recalculation**: User can request zone recalculation when market conditions have significantly changed or after a specified time period (e.g., weekly) to ensure zones reflect current market dynamics
 4. **Signals**:
    - **BUY**: Price in BUY_ZONE
    - **SELL**: Price in SELL_ZONE